sawyer-greaves/lab-wiki-test/Lab_Computer_Management_Policies.md

 - **Do not** assign a TeamViewer account (found in the General options)
 - **Do not** enable easy access (a TeamViewer account must be assigned to enable this anyway)
 - **Disable** the random password (found in the Security options)
-- If there is at least one computer in the "allow list" (see below), set the "personal password" to `telerobo2156` (found in the Advanced options).
+- If there is at least one computer in the "allow list" (see below), set the "personal password" to the lab default password `FlamencoMagnet` (found in the Advanced options).
 If no computers are in the "allow list" then the "personal password" should be **removed**.
 - You may turn on the option to start TeamViewer with the operating system

 The "allow list" (found in the Security options) is a list of TeamViewer IDs, which is a number that is computer-specific rather than person-specific, of the computers that we want to allow access to the lab computer.
 No computer other than those with IDs in the "allow list" can connect under any circumstances.